• Skip to primary navigation

 Instructions

-• Combine water, yeast and sugar in a small bowl and leave for about 15 minutes to activate the yeast.
+• Combine 2 tbsp water, 1 packet yeast and 1 tsp sugar in a small bowl and leave for about 15 minutes until the yeast puffs up and becomes activated.

-• Use a pastry cutter or a fork to cut the butter into the four.
+• Place the 3 cups sifted flour into a large bowl, then add 1 cup softened butter into the flour.
+Use a pastry cutter or a fork to cut the butter into the flour until it is a bit crumbly.

-• Add activated yeast along with egg yolks, sour cream, and 1 tsp vanilla extract.
-Mix with a spoon or spatula to combine.
+• Add activated yeast mixture along with 3 egg yolks, 1 cup sour cream, and 1 tsp vanilla extract.
+Mix with an electric hand mixer until a cohesive dough forms.
+Do not overmix!

 • When the dough has finished resting, preheat the oven to 375 degrees Fahrenheit.